risabsank/self-healing-architecture/README.md

 - Select an action based on confidence, risk, and policy.
 - Verify recovery after execution.

 The agent should produce structured outputs, not free-form chat responses.
-This is one of the most important parts of making the project feel professional.
+This is central to making the system credible and auditable.

-### Phase 6: Incident Memory
+### Incident Memory

 Give the system long-term learning behavior.